Sim-to-Real Dynamic Object Manipulation on Conveyor Systems via Optimization Path Shaping: Policy Design

-The control target of the end-effector tracking planner is to make the end-effector stably track the motion of the target object.
+The target of tracking actions is to make the end-effector stably track the motion of the target object.
 In other words, the relative position offset between the end-effector and the target object should be maintained at the preset distances $(x^p, y^p, z^p)$.
 In addition, to ensure the wrist RGB-D camera can clearly view the target object, the orientation of the end-effector should be kept at the preset Euler angles $(\theta^p_x, \theta^p_y, \theta^p_z)$.
-Summarily, the tracking action generated by the end-effector tracking planner comprises three parts, the tracking position $(x_c^e + x^p, y_c^e + y^p, z_c^e + z^p)$, tracking orientation $(\theta^p_x, \theta^p_y, \theta^p_z)$, and tracking velocity $(v_x, v_y, v_z)$.
+Therefore, to maintain the synchronous motion of the robot end-effector and the moving target object in a relatively stationary state, the tracking action should include the tracking position $(x^c + x^p, y^c + y^p, z^c + z^p)$, tracking orientation $(\theta^p_x, \theta^p_y, \theta^p_z)$, and tracking velocity $(v_x, v_y, v_z)$.

-Based on the tracking action, the end-effector first approaches the target object, as visualized in Moment 1 of Fig.~\ref{Fig: hybrid_control}.
-Then, at Moment 2, the end-effector achieves a stable tracking status.
+By solely executing the tracking action as the manipulation action, the end-effector first approaches the target object, as visualized at Timestamp 1 of Fig.~\ref{Fig: hybrid_control}.
+Then, at Timestamp 2, the end-effector achieves a stable tracking status.
 In this status, the moving target object appears stationary in the view of the wrist camera.
-After attaining this status, the learnable network (the recurrent probabilistic network) starts to predict manipulation actions for collision-rich interactions with the target object, as shown in Moment 3.
-Since the network generates manipulation actions based on the wrist-view 3D points $\{(x_i^w, y_i^w, z_i^w)\}_{i=1}^{N^w}$, the original dynamic object manipulation problem is transformed into a static object manipulation problem in the view of the network.
-Hence, the motion pattern of the target object is excluded from the factors affecting observations, meaning $\mathcal{H}(\mathcal{O}_\mathcal{C})$ is reduced.
-Besides, this design fixes the relative position between the end-effector and the target object in the beginning of manipulation action generation as $(x^p, y^p, z^p)$, which further decreases $\mathcal{H}(\mathcal{O}_\mathcal{C})$.
+Upon attaining this stable status, as illustrated at Timestamp 3 of Fig.~\ref{Fig: hybrid_control}, the interaction action predicted by the GEM network begins to be sequentially added to the tracking action, which then serves as the composite manipulation action.
+The interaction action includes the position offset $(x^n, y^n, z^n)$ and pose offset $(\theta^n_x, \theta^n_y, \theta^n_z)$.
+In this control strategy, the tracking action alone ensures that the target object is in a relatively stationary state with respect to the robot end-effector.
+This means when the GEM network predicts interaction actions, it behaves as though it were manipulating a stationary object.
+In this way, the influence of various conveyor speeds on generating interaction actions is explicitly decoupled and removed.
+Therefore, this action decomposition strategy enables the GEM network trained using static object manipulation demonstrations to operate objects moving at diverse speeds on conveyor systems.